smlinux/nexuiz/navnodeedit/NavNodeEdit_readme.txt

 This system should still cover most needs.

 I recommend the DarkPlaces engine, FTE might be supported in the future.

+A word of *WARNING* to anyone interested in checking out the sourcecode:
+This is the only project I've written merely to get it done ASAP, I did not plan the code *at all*, so it's probably the messiest and hardest to maintain/update code I've ever written.
+You have been warned.

 Controls and Impulses
 --------